ThinkDataEd/curriculum/docs/unit1/lesson6.md

 ###**Essential Concepts:**

 !!! note "Essential Concepts:"
-    After raising statistical questions, we examine and record data to see if the questions are appropriate.
+    After raising statistical investigative questions, we examine and record data to see if the questions are appropriate.

 ###**Lesson:**